Nagamasa Azai's death and his cutscene with Oichi in the second game.

 In Oichi's final battle in the second game, Siege of Odani.
 Usually before the stage begin, the character will say something and in Oichi's case, her quote is usually "I'll never forget your love for me", obviously regarding her husband Nagamasa Azai.
 But in her final battle, where she is forced to fight her husband under the banner of her brother Nobunaga, her quote is changed and sounds much more despair than usual.
 What she said is this: "If only I could ever forget your love for me..."

 Yukimura's ending in 3.
 With The Toyotomi defeated and all his allies and comrades slain, Yukimura manages to get close to Ieyasu and best him but Ieyasu manages to escape and is defended by a legion of riflemen.
-Ina pleads with him not to throw his life away that he doesn't have to do this.
-But Yukimura calmly picks up his spear and charges them and then it fades to a field with his spear planted in the ground and to the Narrator saying that The Tokugawa estalblished rule after the battle.
+Ina pleads with him not to throw his life away and that he doesn't have to do this.
+But Yukimura calmly picks up his spear and charges them and then it fades to a field with his spear planted in the ground and to the Narrator saying that the Tokugawa established rule after the battle.